dash-09/TCS-NQT-SHEET/README.md

 - It has 70 to 100 question on dsa .
 - But that is enogh for NQT .
 - I have to prepare for Aptitude simultaneously.
 13 Aug I am starting .
 - 4 Sep to submit application .
 11, 12 & 13 is date for exam .
+- 3 coding question per day.

 ## Syllabus :
 - [Arsh Goyal: Coding Sheet click here](https://docs.google.com/spreadsheets/d/1Vb97Fj-_vgeCmsMSBusFJqtSfhr_cgf-_PRRl6zM3ac/edit#gid=0)